Dyslectric/persterm/README.md

 ## Known Bugs and Issues

 - Wezterm closes the tmux window that it is focussed on when it closes (I am not sure how to fix this behavior)
+  - This doesn't happen if something is running in the window.
+This is cool but it would be nice if there was a way to make it not happen at all
 - Kitty won't let you close the terminal immediately by default, should be fixable with configuration